Grizzly Details: Salmon Collapse Could Be Bad News for Bear

 We all have a vested interest in the future of British Columbia's ecosystems and species at risk.

-As one of the last places on earth for many unique creatures, and a globally significant climate refuge for North American wildlife, we all need to tell the BC government to show the same kind of leadership in enacting an endangered species law that is has recently shown in its efforts to tackle climate change.
+As one of the last places on earth for many unique creatures, and a globally significant climate refuge for North American wildlife, the BC government must enact an endangered species law.

-You can't have one without the other.Learn about the many speices at risk in British Columbia and use our interactive map to discover where they live.
+Species at risk need protection now.Learn about the many species at risk in British Columbia and use our interactive map to discover where they live.